Skip to content

 This can be used in two modes.
 The On selected button will extract features from the labels of all selected nodes (or their successors if only one is selected).
 The On features button will treat the selected nodes as features and extract features from their data nodes using the header values as data.
 This mode can be used to combine multiple features.
 For example, to combine street name, number and city into a full address.

-The resulting view will showcase the extracted features alongside your chosen input nodes.
-This currently uses OpenAI's GPT4 model as a wrapper around dRISK Edge.
+The resulting view will showc the extracted features alongside your chosen input nodes.

 Example 1: Using the On selected mode to extract movie genres from descriptive plot overviews